 As you can see in the picture of the Nokia 6010 cell phone to the right, modern cell phones have changed drastically from the original cell phones (aka bricks).
-New cell phones are much lighter than the old brick cell phones, much smaller, and have LCD (often a color LCD) to display contacts, pictures, ringtones, apps, games, etc.
+New cell phones are much lighter than the old brick cell phones, much smaller, and have LCD screens (often a color LCD) to display contacts, pictures, ringtones, apps, games, etc.

 Today, many cell phones are called smartphones and are capable of doing almost anything a computer is capable of doing.
-Below, are just a few examples of what some of the new phones are capable of doing.
+Below are a few examples of what some of the new cell phones are capable of doing.